powerhousepro69/videoinfox/readme.md

   - Find directory and change to it by entering the line number.
   - Directory saved on exit to load on next run.
   - GUI notifications
   - Rapid directory changing by setting default directories (5) in Settings.
-The 5th is the directory at last exit.
+6 is the directory at last exit.

-        Default Dirs - 1 2 3 4 5  available in: Home, Navigate Tree, Download List & More Options
+        Default Dirs - 1 2 3 4 5 6  available in: Home, Navigate Tree, Download List & More Options

   - Played List: &nbsp; Log everything played with: &nbsp; Play, &nbsp; Play Clipboard &nbsp; and &nbsp; Last Download
   - Info: Get codec, resolution and duration of videos.